vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/pay.md

 ## Payment Methods

+Practice dues keep our nonprofit alive!
+Every single one of our staff is a volunteer.
+Dues go directly to our monthly facility rent and insurance policy.
+We keep prices as low as possible to break even!

 ### 💳 Online Payments
 - **Square**: Accepts credit cards, Apple Pay, Google Pay, and CashApp.
 Note: A 5% service fee applies.
   - [Trial Payment](https://square.link/u/ucWyyqBL)